EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 - Use some of the ROM library routines that don't themselves meddle with static data.
 Make a kernel set and a user set (RBOOT has a good list)
 - Move to 'parent runs first' - needs some tricky changes in the platform fork code (see the Z80 examples)
 - Clean up the low level asm code - too much duplication, things saved that are not needed.
 Could do with a clean up by someone who speaks Tensilica LX106 properly.
-- See if we can get away from any use of the ROM routines that use the firmware memory bank and then steal the firmware memory bank
-- Make the buffer cache self size based on available remaining memory
-- Can we autodetect and manage stuff like peripheral clocks ?
+- Can we autodetect and manage stuff like peripheral clocks ? (apparently it hides in the phy structures at the end of the flash?)
 - Shared ROM libc
 - XIP ROM app code ?